-A money market fund is a low-risk investment that gives you a place to hold rather than grow your savings, while aiming to give you a slightly higher return than cash.
+A money market fund is a low-risk investment that aims to give you a slightly higher return than cash.

 As interest rates have risen, so has the yield on money market funds, once again making them attractive in many people’s eyes.

 Our money market fund is called the Vanguard Sterling Short-Term Money Market Fund.
-Its forward-looking yield, using the yield to maturity figure, was 4.78% as at 11 July 2023.
-This means a holding of £10,000 would return about £478 gross over 12 months.
+Its forward-looking yield, using the yield to maturity figure, was 4.89%1 as at 5 February 2024.
+This means a holding of £10,000 would return about £489 gross over 12 months.
+This income can either be paid out or reinvested depending on whether you have opted for the income share class or accumulation share class – read about how these share classes differ.

-When you take into account the cost of investing with us, the net figure would be about £450, as well as the impact of any tax you may have to pay.
+You will also need to take into account the cost of investing with us as well as the impact of any tax you may have to pay.
 We’ll explain more about the different ways to calculate the yield below.

 You might buy a money market fund whilst you are trying to decide where to invest, or if you are retired and want to keep 1-2 years’ worth of spending out of the markets in case of short-term market fluctuations.